From the Editor: Lessons learned in a year

 An epidemiologist or plant pathologist I am not, but I see parallels between a disease or virus that affects humans and one that affects plants – namely, the unpredictability.
 When a new threat emerges, there’s much to be learned about it: how to diagnose it, management, prevention, and the short- and long-term effects.
 The scientific community works together to find solutions, and for a while it seems there are more questions than answers.
 Eventually there’s a glimmer of hope at the end of the tunnel in the form of a means of management or prevention.
 Last spring, we didn’t know a lot about the novel coronavirus, and while we still don’t have all of the answers, we’ve come far in a short period of time.

 The same can be said for crop disease management, or even insect pests or troublesome weeds.
 So much happens behind the scenes, through lab work and fieldwork, to find answers to the unknown – and the work is never done.
-Over the last several years, we’ve published countless articles on diseases like sudden death syndrome and Fusarium head blight, or pests like wireworm and earworms.
+Over the last several years, we’ve published countless articles on diseases like clubroot and Fusarium head blight, or pests like wireworm and weevils.
 As threats grow and change, so too do the methods in the lab and field, and with help from the entire industry, more and more solutions and management options become available.

 On both the pandemic and agronomy fronts, we’ve learned a lot in the last year, and sometimes there’s so much information that it’s hard to wade through and determine who to listen to.
 I’ll leave you with a piece of advice that came from Dr. Don Flaten’s presentation at the Top Crop Summit, held virtually in February.
 Recently retired from the University of Manitoba where he was a professor in soil fertility, crop nutrition and nutrient management, Flaten shared several anecdotes and lessons learned over his 45-year career as a soil scientist, but this one in particular received rounds of virtual applause from the audience: remember the difference between science and non-science and note that non-science sounds a lot like nonsense.